Is a $150 Bird Feeder Worth it? Reviewing the Unique Droll Yankee Flipper

 This is what the feeder looks like (to the right) in my current setup.
 I also have a smaller squirrel-buster bird feeder out on the left.
 Both have never let a squirrel get to any seed.

-I’m happy to report that I have no complaints about this feeder after using it for a week.
+I’m happy to report that I have no complaints about this feeder after using it for a few months.
 This is how it should be at its price-point.
 I’ll report back here if I have any issues with quality and maintenance over time, but I’m very pleased so far.

 This isn’t a complaint, but be sure you have enough support to hang this feeder.
 It gets pretty heavy if you load it up completely with bird seed.
 My deck hooks didn’t have any issues.